tatsuya/effective-java/chapter-2.md

 - `get`*Type*  - Like `getInstance`, but used when the factory method is in a different class. *Type* indicates the type of object returned by the factory method.
 - `new`*Type* - Like `newInstance`, but used when the factory method is in a different class. *Type* indicates the type of object returned by the factory method.

 In summary, static factory methods and public constructors both have their uses, and it pays to understand their relative merits.
-Often static factories are pref- erable, so avoid the reflex to provide public constructors without first considering static factories.
+Often static factories are preferable, so avoid the reflex to provide public constructors without first considering static factories.

 ## Item 2: Consider a builder when faced with many constructor parameters